Who Is Dick Cheney?

 George H.W.
 Bush's Secretary of Defense

-When Bill Clinton was elected to the presidency in 1992, Cheney left government and joined the American Enterprise Institute, a conservative think tank.
-Though he contemplated running for president in 1996, he instead opted in 1995 to become CEO of Halliburton, which required him to move to Dallas.
+When Bill Clinton was elected to the presidency in 1992, Cheney left the government and joined the American Enterprise Institute, a conservative think tank.
+Though he contemplated running for president in 1996, he instead opted in 1995 to become CEO of energy services company Halliburton, which required him to move to Dallas.

 George W. Bush's Vice President

 In 2000 Texas Governor George W. Bush asked Cheney to head up the search for his vice presidential nominee.
 Bush eventually asked Cheney himself to serve as his vice president.
 Cheney then resigned as CEO of Halliburton and focused on the campaign.
 After a long and contested process, Bush and Cheney were declared the winners of the 2000 election.